[HO] Yakuza Saga

 · "Clasicos Arcades" (Super Hang-On, Outrun, Space Harries y Fantasy Zone)

-Si hay alguien en Sega que le puede dar cierto mimo a esa remasterización es Nagoshi y los suyos .
+Si hay alguien en Sega que le puede dar cierto mimo a esa remasterización es Nagoshi y los suyos :o .